pbrotoisworo/tweet2map/README.md

 - Spell checker and auto-correct for location strings
 - More user options for what to do with new locations
 - More locations in the database
+- Streamline main script by utilizing more classes and functions